 Any Denial About Substance Abuse is Dangerous

 To be blunt, denying the addiction of a loved one does nothing besides aiding them in their own destruction.
-This is called “enabling.”
-It’s toxic, dangerous, short-sighted and ill-advised.
+Experts call this “enabling.”
+It’s toxic, dangerous, and short-sighted.

 Imagine that same scenario, but this time you are fully accepting of the fact that your family member is an addict and you give him and his disease no quarter.
 You offer him no excuses and you hold him accountable for his actions.
 At each step of the way, you address the fact that he is suffering from addiction and you do not pretend otherwise.

 In this second scenario, it would be incredibly difficult for your family member to continue his substance abuse.
-He will be aware that he’s being closely monitored and because of this, he may be more receptive to seeking help.
+He will be aware that someone is monitoring him closely, because of this, he may be more receptive to seeking help.

 Dealing with an addict in denial can be frightening and it can be very difficult.
-It can feel like it is just easier to keep your head in the sand about the whole thing and hope that it goes away on its own, but the consequences are simply too dangerous too risk.
-In order to help a person seek help for their substance abuse issue, an addict needs to be shown the right direction and by addressing their addiction.
-By dispensing of your own denial of a substance related issue, you can help them find their way sooner rather than later.
+It can feel like it is just easier to keep your head in the sand about the whole thing and hope that it goes away on its own, but the consequences are simply too dangerous to risk.
+In order to help a person seek help for their substance abuse issue, you must show an addict the right direction and by addressing their addiction.
+By dispensing your own denial of a substance-related issue, you can help them find their way sooner rather than later.

 If you’ve overcome your denial of a substance-related issue, call Renaissance Recovery today.
 We offer a variety of addiction treatment programs, including: